Hecto-r/Albion-Price-Calculator/README.md

 </p>

 <p align = "center">
-  If you are setting up a new region, you must include the tax like below.
+  If you are setting up a new region, you must include the tax like shown above.
 (Default region)
 </p>